Purushoth88/Selenium-Toyota-POC/README.md

 |Webtable|tab|tabMemberNames|
 |Element (Generic Web Element)|ele|eleImage|

-All elements utilize the Orasi-developed [TestReporter](https://github.com/waitsavery/Toyota/blob/master/src/main/java/com/orasi/utils/TestReporter.java) which extends the [TestNG](https://github.com/cbeust/testng) Reporter by concatenating a timestamp and HTML formatting for use in viewing the report in a webbrowser.
+All elements utilize the Orasi-developed [TestReporter](https://github.com/waitsavery/Toyota/blob/master/src/main/java/com/orasi/utils/TestReporter.java) which extends the [TestNG](https://github.com/cbeust/testng) Reporter by concatenating a timestamp and HTML formatting for use in viewing the report in a web browser.
 This allows for a functional audit which can ensure requirements are being met by the automated test, as well as provide steps to reproduce a defect when one occurs.

 ## API Web Service Testing